racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/PyappDebug.md

 ## Debugging in the Application Server

-Similar to debugging the workflow engine, you can also debug the [PyLabs Application Server][appserver].
+Similar to debugging the workflow engine, you can also debug the [Pylabs Application Server][appserver].
 Therefore run the application server in debug mode:

     q.manage.applicationserver.start(appname, debug=True)